HineSite/game-loop-basics/README.md

 The calculations are based on a car moving across the screen at a predefined speed.
 This demonstration also shows the conversion of real world measurements into pixels.

+A working example can be found here: https://game-loop-basics.hine.site/

 # Explanation
 ### World Conversions
 For this demonstration, the road's length and the car's speed have arbitrarily been set to 300 meters and 15 meters per second, respectively.